SPECIALIZED LIVE

 • Shipper's Certification and Journey Declaration Open in Pdf

-• Air waybill from your booking confirmation (must contain common name, quantity of animals per container in the shipment and 24-hour emergency contact telephone number for the shipper).
+• Air waybill from your booking confirmation (must contain common name, quantity of animals in the shipment and 24-hour emergency contact telephone number).

-• Must be issued by a USDA-accredited veterinarian within 10 days of travel.
+• Domestic Health Certificate must be signed by a USDA Accredited Veterinarian within 10 days of travel.

 • Due to a recent court order from the Hawaii Department of Land and Natural Resources (DLNR), the transport of live tropical fish from Hawaii for aquarium purposes is prohibited.
 To ensure Delta Cargo complies with the court order, a temporary embargo has been placed on all Live Tropical Fish (LTF) shipments exit Hawaii until further notice.

-• Click here Open in Pdf to view drop-off, acceptance & recovery times.
+• Click here Open in Pdf for more information.
 Refer to the column titled "Specialized Live," product codes LIV and/or AVA.

 United for Wildlife - https://unitedforwildlife.org/ Open in New Window